marieparet/orinoco/README.md

 - query params
 - localStorage

+Besides, this project helped me grasp the concept of unit testing in order to cover the majority of the code base, by testing individual units and components of source code.

-I also learnt how to simplify and quicken CSS implementation by using Bootstrap.
+Finally, I also learnt how to simplify and quicken CSS implementation by using Bootstrap.